AntonioTach/finance-pro/README.md

 ## Appwrite

 This project is integrated with [Appwrite](https://appwrite.io/), an open-source backend server that helps you build modern applications much faster with real-time APIs for authentication, databases, files storage, and much more.

+## SENTRY

+This project is integrated with [Sentry](https://sentry.io/), an open-source error tracking tool that helps you monitor and fix crashes in real-time.
+Sentry provides a wide range of SDKs and plugins to help you monitor your app in production.